dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

     |--------|  --------
     | Oculus | Supports Oculus Rift devices (best support for Oculus Rift)
     | OpenVR | Supports Vive and Oculus Rift devices (best support for Vive)
     | Dummy  | Displays the game on the screen with two "eye cameras", instead of in the VR device (mainly useful for development).
-To display the dummy view in the Game Studio scene editor, make sure the forward editor is connected to the **Editor**.
+To display the dummy view in the Game Studio scene editor, make sure the editor is connected to the forward renderer.

 6. Make sure the list order is correct.